AABBCCDKG/AABBCCDKG.github.io/_pages/about.md

 - [clip_on_sketch](https://github.com/AABBCCDKG/clip_on_sketch): Fine-tuning the CLIP model on a custom dataset of sketches, each labeled with a specific category or prompt.
 - [gmaillm](https://github.com/AABBCCDKG/gmaillm): Using LLM to interact with emails.

-Before transferring to Purdue University, I studied Communication Engineering at Northeastern University (China) for one year and a half.
-During that time, I had the privilege of being mentored by Professor Xiaoyi Luo, starting in March 2023, to dedicate myself to a research project titled "Water Treatment System for Saline Bores."
-I served as the group leader and achieved the highest evaluation.

-I also had the honor of serving as a Teaching Assistant for the Network Fundamentals course under the guidance of [Dr. Peng Han](https://graduate.neuq.edu.cn/info/1016/4552.htm) in Fall 2023.